 Emily Owens of the School of Arts & Sciences is cited for finding that college police departments typically adopt a “harm reduction model of crime control.”

 Penn in the News

-Marybeth Gasman of the Graduate School of Education discusses alumni fundraising from historically black colleges and universities.
+Marybeth Gasman of the Graduate School of Education pens a letter to Donald Trump.

 Anthea Butler of the School of Arts & Sciences comments on how black Catholics can relate to Pope Francis’ messages on “justice, poverty and liberation.”